Opuntia species on 8-9-11, #74-16.

 I didn’t think about bringing a couple of pads of the cactus with me when I moved back to the family farm in mid-Missouri in February 2013.

-In 2016 I was at the house of one of my best friend’s mother and she had a pretty big patch of Prickly Pear.
-It was LOADED with fruit and I asked her if she had eaten it before.
-She said no and promptly broke off a piece and ate it.
+In 2016, I was at the house of one of my best friend’s mother and she had a pretty big patch of Prickly Pear.

 Even though I didn’t provide much information, I hope you enjoyed the story.
 I have added a few links below for your reading and research pleasure.
-If you have any comments, questions or suggestions, I would like to hear from you.
+If you have any comments, questions, or suggestions, I would like to hear from you.
 Please click on “Like” if you have visited this page.
 It helps us bloggers stay motivated. 🙂

 OH YEAH!
 For those of you who don’t like thorns, there is a thornless species.
 Here is a very interesting article on the Luther Burbank Home and Gardens website.